Date of Award

 The study results revealed that the type of competitive strategy used or the level of Internet business adoption employed, were important factors influencing financial performance of U.S. business organizations.
 The results indicated that the effect of strategic types and Internet business adoption levels on financial performance of firms was supported.
 The findings provided useable information that a firm, which implemented a differentiation strategy and a higher level of Internet business adoption, can earn higher profit from the Internet business markets.

 The limitations of the study and recommendations for future research were also included.
 A limitation of the study was the question of the reliability of the secondary data used.
 Future research should assess the effect of the level of Internet business adoption and type of competitive strategy used in countries other than the United States and conducts the data collection procedure with a mail or on-line survey instead of using secondary data.
 This study could be benefited academic research and provided practical implications for managers.

 Hsu, Shu-Hung, "Effect of Strategy and Internet Business Adoption on Performance" (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 235.